devsabbirhossain/universal-icon-picker/README.md

 3. save the complete list in `assets/icon-libraries/font-awesome.json` and each style (brands, regular, solid) in the appropriate json file (`assets/icon-libraries/font-awesome-brands.json`, ...)

 4. minify the json files to `.min.json`

+For Fontawesome PRO users, you can use the `tools/fontawesome-icons-list-pro.html` file to retrieve the PRO icons.
+Read the instructions in the file.

 For Bootstrap icons use `tools/bootstrap-icons-list.html`.
 It scrapes the latest version from the website.
 You will need to add the version number manually to the generated json file.